jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 ## Detailed Explanation

 As described in previous sections, we propose to parameterize the kernel specs file.
 In the example shown below, we can see the kernel specs file from the kernel xeus-cling.
-We suggest changing the last parameter of the execution command `-std=c++11` to have a variable `-std=${cpp_version}` and adding a new object `parameters` to the metadata of the kernel specs.
+We suggest changing the last parameter of the execution command `-std=c++11` to have a variable `-std=${parameters.cpp_version}` and adding a new object `parameters` to the metadata of the kernel specs.

 ```=json
 {